-The offices were located in the Wing Operations Centre where we worked and mixed freely with RAF personnel of all ranks.
+The offices were located in the Wing Operations Centre, in which we worked and mixed freely with RAF personnel of all ranks.
 The unit's role was army/air liaison, its principle task being the briefing and debriefing of aircrews whenever they flew operations in support of ground forces.
 We were never overworked.
 I was even sent on a RAF course to learn how to use and service a 16mm film projector as we were often called upon to show training films to aircrew when bad weather stopped flying.

 Three squadrons were based at Bruggen.
 Two were equipped with Canberra bombers, 213 with B6s and 80 with PR7s.
 The third squadron, 87, was equipped with Javelin F1 fighters.
 During my time 87 Sqdn lost two Javelins, one close to the airfield and another over the Dutch Coast at Bergen Op Zoom.
 There was a drama when a Canberra of 80 Sqdn whilst on local training could not lower part of its undercarriage.
-This incident was memorable because a detachment of army personnel from the Green Howards regiment was on an 'educational visit' to the airfield, arranged by our CO, and one of it's members was on board the aircraft taking a joy ride The aircraft circled for a couple of hours using fuel before making a successful emergency landing; nearly everybody on the base was out to watch.
+This incident was memorable because a detachment of army personnel from the Green Howards regiment was on an 'educational visit' to the airfield, arranged by our CO, and one of it's members was on board the aircraft taking a joy ride The aircraft circled for a couple of hours using fuel before making a successful emergency landing; a great number of people on the base was out to watch.

 There were frequent visits by aircraft from other NATO air forces, but the most notable was the periodic arrival of a couple of RF84Fs of the Danish Air Force from their base at Karup.
-Referred to as 'liquor runs' by Air Traffic staff, the cameras had been removed from the aircraft to allow space for the cases of NAAFI duty free spirits that their crews had come to purchase from Bruggen's Officers' Mess.
+Referred to as 'liquor runs' by Air Traffic staff, the cameras had been removed from the aircraft to allow space for the cases of duty free spirits that their crews had come to purchase from the Officers' Mess.

 Around the the time of my arrival at Bruggen the Duke of Edinburgh made a visit.
 The Daily Mail reported the occasion as follows: 'The RAF sealed off one of it's top secret bases in Germany so that Prince Philip could have a close private look at some of Britain's A-bombers'.
 The intimation being that nuclear armed aircraft were based at the airfield, but there were never any during my time, one had been flown in especially.
 Further on the article continues: 'The base is sensitive where strong security precautions are always in force'.
-That was not quite true either, security wasn't as tight in some areas as it should have been, especially with the large German civilian workforce employed on the base which was always a cause for concern.
+That was not quite true either, security wasn't as tight in some areas as it should have been with the large German civilian workforce employed on the base, which was a cause for concern.

-We were extremely fortunate having an easy going major as our CO.
+We were extremely fortunate having an easy going major for a CO.
 He was from the Kings (Liverpool) Regiment and previously when with his battalion was possibly quite 'regimental'.
 But the comfort of being in charge of a small autonomous unit within the relatively relaxed atmosphere of the RAF had mellowed him.
 So long as we kept ourselves tidy, did what was expected, and caused no problems, he was happy to leave us to our own devices, infact at times he was remarkably paternal towards us.
 During his absences the Belgian lieutenant was nominally in charge but he was always happy to let us run the Section without questioning any of our activities.
-The major was a popular member of the officers' mess and seemed to be able to obtain favours from anyone on the base.
+The major was a well respected member of the officers mess and seemed to be able to obtain favours from anyone on the base.
 He and his wife had a busy social life and one of us was regularly called upon to babysit his young daughter for an evening.
 He sometimes volunteered us for a job at the base's golf course, a welcome activity because we were always offered a beer in the clubhouse.
 He even allowed us occasional use of a Champ to visit Roermond to get a decent haircut or for shopping; those journeys were booked out as 'recreational'.
 At one stage the RAF wanted to move us and the Belgians out of the accommodation block in which we were billeted with air force personnel, and into the one used exclusively by the Royal Signals.
-We viewed with extreme horror the thought of the Royal Signals, particularly its CSM, having some authority over us, but the major quickly got the plan cancelled.
+We viewed with extreme horror at the thought of the Royal Signals, particularly its sergeant major, having some authority over us, but the major quickly managed to get the plan cancelled.
 The cosy familiarity that existed within the unit meant we that tended to forget how important a major was until accompanying him on visits to other army units and seeing how all ranks jumped in his presence.

 Once, the NAAFI manager complained to the station adjutant about the amount of cutlery that was continually disappearing from the NAAFI canteen; the obvious place to go for anyone needing to replace a lost 'eating iron' (knife, fork, or spoon).
-In response, the adjutant instructed the station police one lunchtime to check the cutlery of everybody entering the dining hall, which resulted in a considerable amount of the missing items being recovered and instant inconvenience to the culprits, one of whom being me!
+In response, the adjutant instructed the station police one lunchtime to check the cutlery of everybody entering the dining hall, which resulted in a considerable amount of the missing items being recovered and inconvenience to the culprits, one of whom being me!

 Having a beer off the base involved nearly a 15 minute walk to the bar opposite the main gate, or a further 20 minutes to the bars in Elmpt, the nearest village.
 Occasionally it was possible to get a lift to a popular hostellerie in Bracht, which was run by three sisters and commonly referred to as the 'Six Tits'.

 Unlike the vast majority of National Servicemen in BAOR, I never minded returning from leave.
 I was a corporal at the time of demob and was 'almost' sorry when it arrived.
 I was even invited by the major and his wife for a farewell drink!
 My job had been interesting, I had learnt to drive, had flown in a Canberra, and had made a lot of friends.
 Life had been sweet.
-A fact reinforced during my demob journey on the military train and troopship, when I met a few members from the RASC draft with whom I had travelled out to Germany nineteen months previous and heard some of the aggravations they had experienced.
+A fact reinforced during my demob journey on the military train and troopship, when I met a few members from the RASC draft with whom I had traveled out to Germany nineteen months previous and heard of the aggravations they had experienced.